 11-14 April 2023, Amsterdam, Netherlands

 Would you like to enhance your skills in archaeological Data Science, keep up with the latest developments in this field, and discuss your project with renowned experts?
-The first CAA Computational Archaeology Lab (CAL) will be held from 11-14 April 2023 in Amsterdam after the CAA2023 conference.
+The first CAA Computational Archaeology Lab (CAL) was held from 11-14 April 2023 in Amsterdam after the CAA2023 conference.

 Regular Registration: €250